ychnlgy/DeepConsensus-experimental-FROZEN/README.md

 # DeepConsensus

-Using the consensus of low and high level features for robust classification.
+Using the consensus of features from multiple layers to attain robust image classification.

 This is the original code used to generate all the results in our [DeepConsensus paper](https://arxiv.org/abs/1811.07266).